wp-plugins/scifi-facets/readme.txt

 == Description ==

-scifi_facets is simple facet widget which allow adding a widget for faceted search or category/taxonomy browsing for all post types and all taxonomies.
+scifi_facets is simple facet widget which allow browsing post (also allow custom post types) archives, to be browsed in faceted alike way.

 == Installation ==